 - Step 1.
 Awareness Recognising and acknowledging all of one's current experience (thoughts, emotions, sensations). - Step 2.
 Gathering Bringing the attention to the sensations within an anchor point in a particular place in the body (e.g., breath, feet, hands etc). - Step 3.
-Expanding Expanding the attention into the body as a whole: whilst staying in touch with the particular sensations of the anchor, open to the range of experience being perceived across the body.
+Expanding Expanding the attention into the body as a whole whilst staying in touch with the using the particular sensations of the anchor, while opening to the range of experience being perceived.